 At Mires Beck Nursery, we have contributed towards Apple Day and World Food Day by celebrating the Harvest Festival at All Saints Church in North Cave (Sunday 11th October), and contributed one of Suzanne’s prize-winning cabbages to Hull Foodbank.
 Usually, people would have been able to attend the service, but this year it was restricted due to social distancing measures.
 Sadly, people who attended the service were not allowed to sing due to the risk of spreading the deadly virus.
 Hopefully, we will all be able to be together at Christmas celebrations, including Yule Tide and Twelfth Night.
 This year, we will be making a musical Christmas video for our service users who sadly cannot join in these celebrations with us.

 Our Christmas shop this year will help you get involved with bringing Christmas Festivals to your home, by selling chocolate Yule Logs, other treats and little bunches of holly to put on your Christmas puddings and Mince Pies.

-Tagged as: Classes
+Tagged as: Blog

 Share this post: